On this site:

 had died (C Eickelmann, 2003).

-The site of Scarborough's plantation had been surveyed in 2001 (NHP); David Small identified additional features in 2006.
+The site of Scarborough's plantation works had been surveyed in 2001 (NHP); David Small identified additional features in 2006.

 - Tower Hill Estate, St Thomas Lowland